PBL-Archive/excitebrowser-vb.net/README.md

 # RainDrop Browser
-Run RainDrop > Setup > Debug > Setup.exe to install the RainDrop Browser
+Download and Run "RainDrop > Setup > Debug > Setup.exe" to install the RainDrop Browser